JuliaLang/www.julialang.org/manual/types/index.md

 Sometimes it is convenient to introduce a new name for an already expressible type.
 For such occasions, Julia provides the `typealias` mechanism.
-For example, `PtrInt` is type aliased to either `Uint32` or `Uint64` as is appropriate for the size of pointers on the system:
+For example, `Uint` is type aliased to either `Uint32` or `Uint64` as is appropriate for the size of pointers on the system:

     # 32-bit system:
-    julia> PtrInt
+    julia> Uint
     Uint32

     # 64-bit system:
-    julia> PtrInt
+    julia> Uint
     Uint64

-This is accomplished via the following code in `j/pointer.j`:
+This is accomplished via the following code in `src/boot.j`:

-    if WORD_SIZE == 64
+    if is(Int,Int64)
-      typealias PtrInt Uint64
+        typealias Uint Uint64
     else
-      typealias PtrInt Uint32
+        typealias Uint Uint32
     end

-Where `WORD_SIZE` is a constant set to either 32 or 64 depending on the size of the system's pointers.
+Of course, this depends on what `Int` is aliased to — but that is pre-defined to be the correct type — either `Int32` or `Int64`.

 For parametric types, `typealias` can be convenient for providing a new parametric types name where one of the parameter choices is fixed.
-For example, Julia's dense arrays have type `Array{T,n}` where `T` is the element type and `n` is the number of array dimensions.
+Julia's arrays have type `Array{T,n}` where `T` is the element type and `n` is the number of array dimensions.
 For convenience, writing `Array{Float64}` allows one to specify the element type without specifying the dimension:

     julia> Array{Float64,1} <: Array{Float64} <: Array